camunda/camunda-docs/docs/components/modeler/bpmn/bpmn.md

 ![Start Modeling](./assets/quickstart-2.png)

 Now you can start to create a BPMN 2.0 model.
-Add the desired elements from the palette on the left hand side by dragging and dropping them onto the diagram canvas.
+Add the desired elements from the palette on the left side of the page by dragging and dropping them onto the diagram canvas.

 Alternatively, you can add new elements by using the context menu that appears when you select an element in the diagram.
 Using the wrench icon in the context menu, you can change the type of an element in place.